dgroomes/vanilla-kafka/streams-zip-codes/README.md

   the topology in such a way that, for example, all zip area records in "MA" (Massachusetts) are sourced from the same source topic partition?
 I know Kafka Streams doesn't know that a ZIP code always stays within the same state, but it's true.
 Can a custom partitioner implementation solve this?
-* More tests.
+* DONE More tests.
 Specifically, test same-key updates in the city aggregation without a leading ZIP area.
 I think we'll get the empty scenario that happens in the state aggregation.

 ## Reference